Updated July 2, 2021.

 The guys on the boat pointed out that there are lava rocks actually floating in the water for a while before they sink.
 When the lava bursts through and hits the water, it instantly turns to rock, but gases are trapped inside since it goes from liquid to rock so fast, which causes them to float for a while before they sink below!
 Also, the water around the lava entry point is around 120 degrees Fahrenheit, and the guys scooped some up in a bucket to let us feel it.
 That’s hotter than I like my bath water to be!

 The lava was really flowing when we went out.
 We could smell the sulfur it produces, but the most impressive part of the experience was seeing the lava glow and realizing it’s power!
 It literally bursts through whatever lava rock is in its way so it can get out.
 It’s been erupting like this since 1983 (and off and on for thousands of years before that!), but it can stop at any time.
 Make plans to see it soon!
 Are you convinced yet?
-Check out my Pacific Islands Page for more!
+Check out my Hawaiian Islands Page for more!

 Love this post?
 Pin it for later!